jacksund/simmate/tutorials/01_Installation.md

 # Installation

-In this tutorial, you will learn how to install Simmate with Anaconda.
+In this tutorial, you will learn how to install Simmate with Anaconda and start up a local server.
 Beginners will also be introduced to the command-line.

 1. [The quick tutorial](#the-quick-tutorial)
 2. [The full tutorial](#the-full-tutorial)